jjjeorgee/Nigeria_Covid_Stats_Analysis/README.md

-#### Exploratory data analysis
+### Exploratory data analysis
-There were alot of interesting metrics to be extracted from the available datasets, but my analysis was focused on the afore-mentioned onjectives.
+There were alot of interesting metrics to be extracted from the available datasets, but my analysis was focused on the aforementioned objectives.

+#### Objective l
-- The first objective was an analysis of the infection rate in each state, collated with the state's population.
-This is the SQL code I used for the analysis
+- The first objective was an analysis of the infection rate in each state, collated with each state's total population.
+- This is the SQL code I used for the analysis;

 ```
 SELECT EDI.region, sum(EDI.infected) AS total_infected, EVI.population, (sum(EDI.infected)/EVI.population)*100 AS infection_percentage_per_state